-Family cruising in a Breeze M660 (formerly Cascade)
+Family cruising in a KEA Breeze M660 (formerly Cascade)

 Author: Malcolm Street Date Posted: 18 May 2018

 KEA's Breeze M660 is slightly unusual in the motorhome world, mostly because it is not very often that you can get the same layout with two different cab chassis underneath.
-In this case, when this particular layout first appeared, it was called a Breeze and had a Chinese built LDV cab chassis underneath.
+In this case, when this particular layout first appeared, it was built on a Chinese built LDV cab chassis.
 That itself was something of a first.
-However, even though the overall layout was good, there was a bit of a limitation with the non-swivelling cab seats of the LDV, so KEA grafted the Breeze body onto a Mercedes Benz Sprinter, utilised the swivelling cab seats and called the motorhome a Breeze M660 .
-That did mean a price increase, but it also gave it a new lease on life and you get what you pay for in terms of layout and features.

 In many ways this motorhome design suggests lighter weight travel and the external storage capacity should be more than adequate for most people.
 Other essential items like the toilet cassette, Suburban hot water heater and gas cylinder bin are catered for.
 Although, the gas bin is only large enough for one 9.0 kg cylinder, not a more convenient pair of 4.5kg cylinders.
 The Cvana awning is more designed for the rigours of inexperienced rental use and therefore quite easy to use.